DETAILED ACTION

 a pushing unit (Figs. 1-7a, Pushing mechanism 300) extending in an alignment direction of the plurality of bags and pushing the plurality of bags placed on the placement surface into the box by moving toward an opening of the box from the article placement unit,

-wherein the pushing unit has a contact portion (Figs. 1-7a, Push-in plate 340) that comes into contact with a portion of the bag in a height direction in the erected posture such that one side of the bag is bent in a pushing direction (the use of a pushing device upon a bag or package of similar sort would necessarily bend the package upon contact).
+wherein the pushing unit has a transfer plate (Figs. 7a-7e, first plate 341) with a pressing surface (Figs. 7a-7e, second plate 342) configured to press the plurality of bags and a contact portion (Figs. 1-7a, Push-in plate 340) that comes into contact with a portion of the bag in a height direction in the erected posture such that one side of a bag of the plurality of bags is bent in a pushing direction (the use of a pushing device upon a bag or package of similar sort would necessarily bend the package upon contact), direction, the contact portion being a protrusion that protrudes from the pressing surface between an upper and lower edge of pressing surface (see Figs. 7a-7e).

 Regarding claim 4, Ishida further discloses: the contact portion is provided to be expandable and contractible in the alignment direction of the plurality of bags (see Figs. 7a-7e).

-Regarding claim 5, Ishida further discloses: one side of the bag bent by the contact portion corresponds to any one edge side of a pair of seal portions provided in both end portions of the bag. (see MPEP 2115, MATERIAL OR ARTICLE WORKED UPON DOES NOT LIMIT APPARATUS CLAIMS - Claim analysis is highly fact-dependent.
+Regarding claim 5, Ishida further discloses the contact portion is configured to contact any one edge side of a pair of seal portions provided in both end portions of the bag. (see MPEP 2115, MATERIAL OR ARTICLE WORKED UPON DOES NOT LIMIT APPARATUS CLAIMS - Claim analysis is highly fact-dependent.
 A claim is only limited by positively recited elements.
 Thus, "[i]nclusion of the material or article worked upon by a structure being claimed does not impart patentability to the claims."
 In re Otto, 312 F.2d 937, 136 USPQ 458, 459 (CCPA 1963); see also In re Young, 75 F.2d 996, 25 USPQ 69 (CCPA 1935)).

 Claim Rejections - 35 USC § 103